onap/cps/docs/cps-path.rst

   - The key should be supplied with correct data type for it to be queried from DB.
 In the last example above the attribute code is of type
     Integer so the cps query will not work if the value is passed as string.
     eg: ``//categories[@code="1"]`` or ``//categories[@code='1']`` will not work because the key attribute code is treated a string.
+  - Having '[' token in any index in any list will have a negative impact on this function.

 **Notes**
   - For performance reasons it does not make sense to query using key leaf as attribute.
 If the key value is known it is better to execute a get request with the complete xpath.